 Her maternal grandparents moved to the US from Japan, and her mother was born in the US.
 Her father was born in Japan and emigrated to the US as a young adult, where he met her mother.
 She has a few older brothers and is the only girl and the youngest in her birth family.

 She’s married to Mario, the Kilter Street Apartments maintenance worker.
 They have two kids: Max and Mika.
 Michiko is sometimes bewildered by her marriage.
 She feels like she fell into it, without much planning, and that amazingly it’s mostly good.
 She sometimes thinks of her husband as a steady, warm furnace that doesn’t swelter or go cold.
 She sometimes can’t believe that this is her life.
 And that she’s a mother.
 Even though she isn’t always a demonstrative person, she loves her kids.

 Eben owns an ice cream shop.
 That’s what he’s known for around Kilter Street Manor Apartments.

-He’s in his 50s.
+He’s middle-aged.
 Two things stand out about him at a first glance: he’s broad-shouldered, and his hair is completely white.

 He’s a veteran, and from a family that’s served in the military for generations.
 He can also trace his lineage to some of the earliest colonists who came from England to the US.